 Krishna (Kṛṣṇa) is the source of everything; He is not just a Hindu God.
 He is the origin of all.
 Every living being moving and non-moving are all His eternal part and parcel.
 Kṛṣṇa is full with all six opulence’s namely – wealth, fame, strength, knowledge, beauty, and renunciation, and thus He is the master of the senses.
 He creates these manifested universes in order to reclaim the living beings who are within them suffering threefold misery, maintains them, and in due course annihilates them without being the least affected by such actions.

-The content of this website are based on the ancient Vedic Scriptures/ Sanatan-dharma which people often relate it to Hinduism; however, in all the Vedic sciptures there is no mention of the word Hindu/ Hinduism.
+The content of this website is based on the ancient Vedic Scriptures/ Sanatan-dharma which people often relate it to Hinduism; however, in all the Vedic scriptures there is no mention of the word Hindu/ Hinduism.
 “What is known in India as Sanatana-dharma, “the eternal religion”, is meant for this eternal, all-pervading, unchangeable, indestructible living spirit.
 That is to say, real religion is transcendental to the various religious faiths that focus on the gross material body and the subtle material mind.
 Sanatana-dharma is not just for one particular people, place, or time.
 Rather, it is eternal and all-pervasive.
-All religions-except Sanatana-dharma are meant for culturing physical or psychological changes.
+All religions-except Sanatana-dharma is meant for culturing physical or psychological changes.
 The influences of various people, places, and times have led us to designate ourselves as Hindus, Muslims, Christians, Buddhists, Socialists, Bolsheviks, and so forth”.
 (A.C.
-Bhaktivedanta Swami Prabhupada (2012 edition), “Message of Godhead”, Page 25)
+Bhaktivedanta Swami Prabhupada (2012 edition), “Message of Godhead”, Page 25

-Specifically in the field of religion, we have tried to establish many varieties of denominations, according to various peoples, places, and times.
+Specifically, in the field of religion, we have tried to establish many varieties of denominations, according to various peoples, places, and times.
 And precisely for this reason, we can envision ourselves “changing religions”.
 One who is a Hindu today may become a Muhammadan the next day, or one who is a Muhammadan today may become a Christian the next day, and so on.
 But when we attain transcendental knowledge and are established in Sanatan-dharma, the actual eternal religion of the living entity – the spirit soul- then only can we attain real, undeniable peace, prosperity, and happiness in the world.
 (A.C.
 Bhaktivedanta Swami Prabhupada (2012 edition), “Message of Godhead”, Page 25 & 26)